Simplification might seem like the best way to improve engagement, but it’s a tricky business.

 Clarity doesn’t demand a drastic reduction in the information, but an improvement in the delivery of the information.
 It must be easy to engage with and easy to comprehend.
 Clarity gives your audience what they need to understand, process and react.

-It doesn’t require a pretence of simplicity.
+It doesn’t require a pretense of simplicity.

 Be clear, concise and consistent and your audience will respond.